Pierre Trudeau: In popular culture

 Trudeau is a 2002 television miniseries which aired on CBC Television.
-It was written by Wayne Grigsby, directed by Jerry Ciccoritt and features Colm Feore in the title role.
+It was written by Wayne Grigsby, directed by Jerry Ciccoritti and features Colm Feore in the title role.

 A prequel, Trudeau II: Maverick in the Making, was released in 2005.
 The four-hour CBC production examines Trudeau's early life.
 Stéphane Demers performs in the role.

 Supreme Court appointments

 Trudeau chose the following jurists to be appointed as justices of the Supreme Court of Canada by the Governor General: